-Do you also want Start or support online petitions?
+Would you also like Start or support online petitions?
 Then that's just great!
-Because with the signature lists you can get involved for or against political measures and carry other people along.
-Online petitions are basically loud, digital demonstrations against problems and abuses, with which you can campaign for the expansion of wind power or a more radical climate policy, for example.
+Because you can use the signature lists to campaign for or against political measures and get other people involved.
+Online petitions are basically loud, digital demonstrations against problems and grievances, which you can use to campaign for the expansion of wind power or a more radical climate policy, for example.

-In this article, you will learn how this works, which platforms there are for online petitions and how you can start successful petitions.
+In this article, you will find out how this works, which platforms are available for online petitions and how to start successful petitions.
 Let's go!

 Here is another short Table of contents for you:

 - Closing words

 In the business lexicon Petitions is basically a written submission and request or complaint by an individual or a group to the competent authorities and to the people's representatives.₁ A Online petition respectively ePetition simply adds the digital component, which ultimately brings enormous additional benefits for achieving the goal.
 The concept of a petition is also enshrined in the Basic Law.

 Everyone has the right to address requests or complaints in writing to the competent authorities and to the people's representatives, either individually or jointly with others.Article 17 in the German Basic Law